Sample Out-Of-Sample Inference Based on Wasserstein Distance: Introduction

 \section{Introduction}

-The goal of this paper is to introduce a novel methodology for non-parametric inference which allows to measure the adverse impact of out-of-sample scenarios.
-We call the procedure Sample Out-of-Sample inference or SOS inference.
+The goal of this paper is to introduce a novel methodology for non-parametric inference allows incorporating the adverse impact of out-of-sample scenarios.
+We call the procedure Sample Out-of-Sample (SOS)) inference.
+Our method is general, and we discuss several applications, including Distributionally Robust Optimization (DRO), semi-supervised learning, and a novel stress-testing framework.
+We use the DRO framework in the introduction to put our contributions in perspective.
+We elaborate on semi-supervised learning and stress-testing applications in Section \ref{Sect_Motivations}.

-In order to motivate our goal and the mathematical development that follows, consider the following stress-testing exercise.
-An insurance company wishes to estimate a certain expectation of interest, $\mathbb{E}(L(X))$, where $X$ might represent a risk factor and $L\left( X\right) $ the corresponding financial loss.
-The insurance company may estimate $\mathbb{E}\left( L(X)\right) $ based on $n$ i.i.d. (independent and identically distributed) empirical samples $X_{1},...,X_{n}\in\mathbb{R}^{l}$.
-However, the regulator (or auditor) is also interested in quantifying the potential financial loss based on stress scenarios, say an i.i.d. sample $Y_{1},...,Y_{m}\in \mathbb{R}^{l}$ (for simplicity we let $m=n$).
-The scenarios provided by the regulator may or may not come from the same distribution as the $X_{i}$'s.

-The methodology developed in this paper allows to incorporate both the empirical sample and the stress scenarios provided by the regulator in a meaningful way using what we call \textquotedblleft the SOS profile function\textquotedblright\ (or SOS function) which we describe next in the stress-testing setting.